vteja11/SpendAnalyzer/README.md

 ## Steps To Build
 ```
-Download and extract this repository
+1. Download and extract this repository
-$ cd SpendAnalyzer
+2. Navigate to the root directory of project (you will be able to see "src" folder in the root directory)

-You are in the root directory of project
+After Navigating to root directory of project

 $ mvn package
 ```